 The MATLAB Reservoir Simulation Toolbox (MRST) is primarily developed by the Computational Geosciences group in the Department of Mathematics and Cybernetics at SINTEF Digital.
 However, there are several third-party modules developed by Heriot-Watt University, NTNU, TNO, and TU Delft.

-Version 2016b was released on the 14th of December 2016, and can be downloaded under the terms of the GNU General Public License (GPL).
+Version 2018b was released on the 20th of December 2018, and can be downloaded under the terms of the GNU General Public License (GPL).

-In the modules, you will find many tutorial examples that explain and showcase how the toolbox can be used to make general or fit-for-purpose simulators and workflow tools.
+In the modules, you will find many tutorial examples that explain and showcase how the MRST can be used to make general or fit-for-purpose simulators and workflow tools.
 Using Matlab for reservoir simulation may seem strange at first, but most of the tools and simulators are quite efficient and can be applied to surprisingly large and complex models, including several realistic geological models that are supplied as part of the software.
-For more computationally challenging cases, we recommend using the open-source Flow simulator from the Open Porous Media (OPM) initiative.
+For more computationally challenging cases, we recommend using the open-source OPM Flow simulator from the Open Porous Media initiative.

 If you use MRST to write a scientific publication, we request that you cite the MRST book or one of our overview papers: